 AGA Center for GI Innovation & Technology

-The AGA Center for GI Innovation and Technology supports innovation and the development of new technology in gastroenterology, hepatology, nutrition and obesity by guiding medical device and therapeutics innovators through the technology development and adoption process.
+The AGA Center for GI Innovation and Technology (CGIT) supports innovation and the development of new technology in gastroenterology, hepatology, nutrition and obesity by guiding medical device and therapeutics innovators through the technology development and adoption process.

 Registration is now open for the 2020 AGA Tech Summit

 Attendees will continue to enjoy discussions from leading experts on current innovations and trends as well as annual events such as:

 - Innovation Poster Session.

 - New this year, due to the growth and role of digital health, the Tech Summit will host a Digital Health Fair and half day workshop focused on the role of digital health in GI and digestive diseases (separate registration is required, and space is limited).

 Get to know the center

 AGA is committed to advancing innovation in GI and putting new technology into practice.
 That’s why we developed the AGA Center for GI Innovation and Technology.
 The center is a key resource for industry and physician innovators developing new technology in GI, as well as FDA and other regulatory groups involved in the device approval and adoption process.
 The center’s main goal is to ensure the needs of gastroenterologists and patients are met with each new technology.

 The center offers a wide range of services that support the development and adoption of new technologies.
 We make use of an extensive physician and research network with a broad spectrum of expertise to help guide companies through the GI device development process.
 Let’s work together to advance innovation in GI.

 - Identification of experts